I believe illegal activity is occurring within my home. What can I do?

 • Any inspection will need to be scheduled in advance and will occur during work hours (~9AM to ~6PMEST).

 • The formal eviction process can take up to 3 months from start to finish.
-It is illegal for Alcove or any party of block entry and force eviction without signed approval from local authorities and the sheriffs office.
+It is illegal for Landlord or any party of block entry and force eviction without signed approval from local authorities and the sheriffs office.

 For more information or specific questions, please email support@alcoverooms.com.